aadarshpp/CS50x/Week 0 - Scratch/README.md

 ### Notes

-This is the first project of CS50 and serves as an introduction to logic and creativity using block-based programming.
+This is the first project of CS50 and serves as an introduction to logic and creativity using block-based programming.<br>
 [View check50 result](https://submit.cs50.io/check50/c05a8f8964d304591e213e5e74421de5122a77d8)